ama-bit/password-genie/README.md

 ---

-## Requirements 🧰
+## Tools 🧰

-This project uses **only Python’s standard library** — no external dependencies required.
+This project uses **only Python’s standard library** and no external dependencies are required.

 Modules used:
 - `secrets`